Skip to content

 };

-Used to define magic numbers or configurations used in the interface.
+These are for the magic numbers or configuration values used inside the interface.

 #define MAX_BUFFER_SIZE 1024